Here’s the problem: How do you cost-effectively advertise a one-off product that only sells for three or four dollars?

-Nowadays I make my living in the Marketing and P.R. world, but once upon a time, when living in Italy, I had a go at freelance writing, which included travel writing, blogging, writing web copy for clients, and yes, I wrote and published a few ebooks about Italian culture.
+Nowadays I make my living in the world of Content Marketing and S.E.O., but once upon a time, when living in Italy, I had a go at freelance writing, which included travel writing, blogging, writing web copy for clients, and yes, I wrote and published a few ebooks about Italian culture.

 I wrote them as the “Golden Rush” of Kindle publishing was approaching its twilight.
 There were still profits to be made, but the easy money era of pumping out crap and making thousands per month was over.
 Which was a good thing, because it forced me to up my game a bit (although looking back, I still should have done better.)